bcTornado608/CopperEssentials/README.md

 This plugin is for you!

 **CopperEssentials provides:**
-- Copper tools that can save you tons of time:
+- Tools that can save you tons of time:
   - Copper Pickaxe - Dig 3x3x3!
 Never spend hours mining or clearing away a mountain for your beautiful house!
   - Copper Shovel - Same as above!
   - Copper Axe - Cut down the entire tree with one click!
   - Copper Hoe - Harvest crops and replant with one click!
+  - Ice Bomb - Crafted with gunpowder surrounded by four snowballs.
+Throw it and it will freeze water & lava around.
+Good for underwater building!
 - Make the game funner:
   - Copper Sword - Get the head of the mob you just killed!
 Player heads as well!
   - Craft name tag with copper and spider thread!
 Name your pets!